pdgarden/think-bayes-notes/README.md

 # think-bayes-notes

 Notes on the reading of [Think Bayes](https://allendowney.github.io/ThinkBayes2/) by Allen B. Downey.
 Jupyter notebook and quarto are used to render the notes in the html file `think_bayes_notes.html`.
+Access to notes online: [link](https://pdgarden.github.io/think-bayes-notes/)

 ## Installation